Benja1972/topic_class/README.md

 Basic class *topic* is used to create single topic *topic* class is very sophisticated, it has:

-- its own dictionary,
+- its own *dictionary*,
 - can be extended to new dictionary,
 - can be striped with removing zero-weighted entries,
 - it has property of bag-of-word,
-- one can extract top_n words sorted by weights and re-weighed
+- one can extract *top_n* words sorted by weights and re-weighed

-Now we can create a TopicModel
+Now we can create a *TopicModel*

 ```python
 # Create model